Diary of a Wimpy Kid: Old School

-Diary of a Wimpy Kid: Old School is a children's novel written by American author Jeff Kinney first published in 2015.
-It is the tenth book of Diary of a Wimpy Kid series, preceded by Diary of a Wimpy Kid: The Long Haul and followed by Diary of a Wimpy Kid: Double Down.
-The book was released on November 3, 2015 worldwide, though an extract from the book was released online on October 27, 2015.
+Diary of a Wimpy Kid: Old School is the 10th book of the Diary of a Wimpy Kid series by Jeff Kinney, preceded by Diary of a Wimpy Kid: The Long Haul and followed by Diary of a Wimpy Kid: Double Down.
+The book was released worldwide on November 3, 2015, though an extract from the book was released online on October 27, 2015.

 Plot

 Greg Heffley talks about how his mother does not like technology and smartphones, and is starting a petition to prevent the town from using electronic devices for a weekend.
 As his school year starts, Greg wants to try something different, so he signs up for the Homework Buddies program.
-At home, Greg's grandfather moves in with them after the rent is raised at his retirement home and his girlfriend breaks up with him.
+His Homework Buddy, Frew, a third grader, quickly completes Greg's homework.
+At home, Greg's grandfather moves in with them after the rent is raised at his retirement home and his girlfriend, Darlene breaks up with him.
 After Greg forgets to screw the toothpaste cap back on, his father Frank lectures him about how small things can lead to big consequences.

 Greg hears about a school trip to an old-fashioned farm, which he decides not to attend.
-His mother gets enough signatures for her petition, so the next day, Greg attends a park cleanup.
-He gets tired and runs away, then meets up with his Homework Buddy.
+His mother gets enough signatures for her petition for the town to voluntarily switch off their devices.
+The next day, Greg and Rowley start up a lemonade stand, only to attend the park cleanup (which was also planned by his mother), much to Greg's dismay.
+He gets tired and runs away, then meets up with Frew.
 A teenager doing community service follows them as well, and when they are soon located by the adults, Greg pins the blame on him.

 Back at home, while his parents are away, Greg tries to put the toothpaste cap back on after brushing his teeth, but it falls down the drain.
 He loosens a pipe to get it, but forgets to turn off the water valve first, causing a puddle of water to leak downstairs.
 His grandfather tells him that they can buy paint and cover up the stain, but while on the road, he drives the wrong direction and the car runs out of gas.
 Greg accidentally moves the car, which falls into a ditch, and his mom arrives.
 He decides to go on the trip to get out of town and avoid facing punishment from Frank.